MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/alerts-troubleshoot.md

 ### The dimensions list is empty or alert title doesn't contain a dimension name

-   When you have a log search alert rule that returns no results, the alert can fire as expected (If the threshold is 0), but the dimensions list is empty or alert title doesn't contain a dimension name.
    When a query does not return any rows, the resource ID field (which is the basis for populating dimension and title fields) is empty.
+For example, when you have a log search alert rule that returns no results, if the threshold is 0, the alert fires as expected, but the dimensions list is empty or alert title doesn't contain a dimension name.

 ### Information is missing in an activity log alert